Cornell-MAE-UG/fa25-portfolio-sp2297-cloud/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in design.
+Passionate about robotics, prosthetics, and rollercoasters; and eager to apply my knowledge in real-world applications.

 ---

 #### Education
 - **Cornell University**
   *Bachelor of Science in Mechanical and Aerospace Engineering*
-  GPA: 3.8/4.0 | Graduation: May, 2027
+  GPA: 3.3/4.0 | Graduation: May, 2027

   **Miami Dade College**
   *Associates of Arts*